arefsaravani/arefsaravani/README.md

 Most of my projects are part of my learning journey.
 They may start simple, but each one teaches me something new and brings me one step closer to becoming a penetration tester.

-Behind every website, application, or service, there are people who rely on those systems every day.

 ## Currently Learning

 - Linux